spicy-boiz/reviews-service/README.md

 # AilPup - Reviews Module

-> A reviews module for a property rental company.
+> A reviews module for a vacation rental company.
 This is a full stack module that is part of a larger project which emulates the look, feel, and capabilities of the top property rental company in the world.

 ## Screenshots
 <img src="https://fecscreenshots.s3-us-west-1.amazonaws.com/Screenshot+from+2021-05-07+15-31-19.png" height="300">